SELECT product

 These two fields match the

-filters in the nestedbool
+termfilters in the nestedbool.

 This was a simple example, but it demonstrates how Boolean queries can be used as building blocks to construct complex logical conditions.